Knightstone RAF Harrowbeer Archive

 There was a small contingent of R.A.F. and W.A.A.F. personnel still present at R.A.F.
 Harrowbeer for a short time while the Aerodrome was being closed down.
 All remaining stock and equipment had to be accounted for, documented, dismantled, packed and dispatched to R.A.F.
 Exeter.

-From the 15th December 1947 until the 29th July 1948 No.19 Group Communications Flight were making routine landings at R.A.F.
+From the 15th December 1947 until 29th July 1948 No.19 Group Communications Flight were making landings at R.A.F.
 Harrowbeer although they were not actually operational from there.

 When the W.A.A.F.
 Site became vacant in 1945 the site was used to accommodate German Prisoners of War from the Liberation of the Channel Islands.
 Some of these prisoners were repatriated and some settled in the local area.

 Once the German Prisoners of War had vacated the old W.A.A.F.
-Site buildings they were used to rehouse displaced persons from Latvia, Estonia, the Ukraine, etc.
+Site buildings they were used to rehouse displaced persons from Latvia, Estonia and the Ukraine, etc.

 Knightstone, Crapstone Road, Yelverton, Devon, PL20 6BT GB